 As a matter of fact, they represent 30% of my company’s business.
 So if you’re not doing business in California in the water industry, it’s because you can’t get certified.
 There is no reason to turn your back on 30% of those dollars.

 Mercola: No. I mean, it’s a very large economy.
 It’s larger than most countries in the world.
 I love California.
 I love visiting there.
 I would never want to live there but I have enormous respect and I really enjoy being there when I am there because the consciousness of most people over there is a really different level than most other places.

 Houston: They’re probably the healthiest-minded folks in the United States.

 Houston: They are.
 Boulder is probably jumping up and down writing letters right now.

-Kelly: Stay tuned and please give us "bookmark" as we work to cut through the water ionizer claims, slams and hype, as well as any ongoing wisdom from conventional carbon filter salesmen, aka, water experts.
+Mark: Stay tuned and please give us "bookmark" as we work to cut through the water ionizer claims, slams and hype, as well as any ongoing wisdom from conventional carbon filter salesmen, aka, water experts.

 Yes, water ionizers are expensive.
 And, it's wrong to make maximum health claims for maximum profit.

 Heartspring Staff are assistants of board reviewed doctors that are medical editors, authors, and reviewers, providing oversight for Heartspring.net.
 This article is currently undergoing doctor review.